 Clemens never made the same mistake again.

-The mistake he made after that though was not refusing to allow Sox manager John McNamara to relieve him in the fatal sixth game of that ’86 World Series.
+The mistake he did make however, was not refusing to allow Sox manager John McNamara to relieve him in the fatal sixth game of the ’86 World Series.

-“It sure would have been fun for (Seaver) to pitch in the World Series at Shea Stadium,” reflects Clemens.
+“It sure would have been fun for (Seaver) to pitch a World Series game at Shea (in ’86),” reflects Clemens.
 “That was his stomping grounds.”

-In the bottom of the seventh inning in Game Six with the Red Sox holding a 3-2 lead, Clemens worked a stress free, 1-2-3 inning.
+By the fifth inning, Clemens was still carrying a no-hitter.
+In the bottom of the seventh, and the Red Sox holding a 3-2 lead, he worked a, 1-2-3 inning.

 He was then due up in the top of the 8th with Dave Henderson on second and one out.
-Clemens at the time had allowed only four hits and the two runs, only one of them earned.
+Clemens at the time had allowed only four hits and one earned run.

-“He grabbed a bat and intended to hit,” Fisch emphasized.
+“He grabbed a bat, had his helmet on and intended to hit,” Fish emphasized.

-McNamara decided to pinch hit Clemens for Mike Greenwell, who struck out, and the Sox eventually ended up leaving the bases loaded without adding an insurance run.
+McNamara, nonetheless, decided to pinch hit Clemens for rookie Mike Greenwell, who struck out on three consecutive Roger McDowell sinkers.
+The Sox eventually wound up leaving the bases loaded without adding any insurance runs.

-In the bottom half of the 8th, the Mets pushed the tying run across off of Calvin Scharaldi (Clemens former University of Texas teammate) and then -after regaining the lead on a 2-run HR by Henderson in the 10th– Boston dropped the game, 6-5, as the Mets scored three times in that fateful, history altering bottom half of the inning.
+In the bottom half of the 8th, the Mets pushed the tying run across off Scharaldi (Clemens Longhorns teammate).
+Then -after regaining the lead on a Henderson blast, Boggs double, and Marty Barrett single in the 10th– Boston dropped the game, 6-5, when the Mets scored three times in that cursed, history altering bottom half of the inning with two outs.

 Would Clemens have closed out the final six outs in Game 6 the way Dick Radatz would have done had he pitched for a winning team?
 Hurst is among the many that believes so.
-Remember in the 10th inning, the Sox were a single out away.
+Remember, the Sox were a single strike away (Schiraldi had Ray Knight at 0-2 with two outs in the tenth) from winning the World Series.

 Media members who took the elevator down in the tenth, before the game’s conclusion, were greeted when the door opened to the message: